que-rb/que/docs/advanced_setup.md

 Be sure to read the docs on [managing workers](https://github.com/chanks/que/blob/master/docs/managing_workers.md) for more information on using the worker pool.

-You may also want to set up an [error handler](https://github.com/chanks/que/blob/master/docs/error_handling.md) to track errors raised by jobs.
+You'll also want to set up [logging](https://github.com/chanks/que/blob/master/docs/logging.md) and an [error handler](https://github.com/chanks/que/blob/master/docs/error_handling.md) to track errors raised by jobs.